nobodyrandom/blank-bootstrap/README.md

 Run it using `./init.sh` on terminal.
 No cmd support yet.

+#### Work with this template

+Using the various features implemented in this template is easy.

+Create your HTML pages as PHP files, if you've never used PHP don't worry, we will only be using a few instructions.

+Set up your page as you would normally, and when you want to use a module you can insert it into the page with:

+    <?php
+        include_once "html_elements/yourModule.php";
+    ?>

+This has the same effect as pasting the code in yourModule.php directly into that part of the page, so ensure that all tags are closed to avoid hard to detect bugs.
+This also means that paths in module files will not be corrected upon inclusion, so make sure all paths are relative to where they will end up.

+The style for all modules can be found in public_html/assets/css/main.css, we have provided a generic theme but feel free to make it your own.

+JavaScript supporting the various elements can be found in public_html/assets/js.

+If you would like to follow our design strategy of creating self contained modules and create something that you think is unique, we would love to add it to the template, so do hesitate to submit a pull request.

 #### Deploy to Heroku
 If you would like to use quick deploy into heroku after you cloned.